A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Computation in rsync

-Under our setting, it turns out that even the specifications used to distributively compute non-monotonic queries can be coordination-free, as the next example shows.
+It is now easy to see that with this definition there are non-monotonic queries that can be distributively computed by coordination-free specifications, as the next example shows.

-\begin{ex} Let $\mathcal{Q}_{out}$ be the ``emptiness" query of \cite{Ameloot:2013:RTD:2450142.2450151}: given a nullary database relation $R^{(0)}$ and a nullary output relation $T^{(0)}$, $\mathcal{Q}_{out}$ outputs $T$ iff $R$ is empty.
-The query is non-monotonic.
-A FO-transducer network $\mathcal{N}^b$ can be easily generated to distributively compute $\mathcal{Q}_{out}$: every node first emits $R$ if its local partition is not empty, and then each node locally evaluates the emptiness of $R$.
+\begin{example} Let $\mathcal{Q}_{emp}$ be the ``emptiness'' query of \cite{AmelootNB13}: given a nullary database relation schema $R^{(0)}$ and a nullary output relation $T^{(0)}$, $\mathcal{Q}_{emp}$ outputs $T$ iff $I_R$ is empty.
+The query is non-monotonic: if $I_R$ is initially empty, then $T$ is produced, but if just one fact is added to $R$, $T$ is not derived, \ie $I_T$ is now empty.
+A broadcasting {\sc fo}-transducer network $\mathcal{N}$ can be easily generated to distributively compute $\mathcal{Q}_{emp}$: first every node emits $R$ if its local partition is not empty, and then each node locally evaluates the emptiness of $R$.
 Since the whole initial instance is installed on every node when $R$ is checked for emptiness, $T$ is true only if $R$ is actually empty on the initial instance.
 The complete specification follows.